hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 only one that criticises, and does not stop with criticism and showing books.
 Here you are.
 You say the universe is a thing of continuous motion.
-In Vyashti (the finite) everything is moving; you are moving, the table is moving, motion everywhere; it is Samsâra, continuous motion; it is Jagat.
+In Vyashti (the finite) everything is moving; you are moving, the table is moving, motion everywhere; it is Samsāra, continuous motion; it is Jagat.
 Therefore there cannot be an individuality in this Jagat, because individuality means that which does not change; there cannot be any changeful individuality, it is a contradiction in terms.